kyma-project/btp-manager/docs/user/resources/02-10-sap-btp-operator-cr.md

 | 22         | Error                | Ready                | false                | ReconcileFailed                                 | Reconciliation failed                                                                      |
 | 23         | Error                | Ready                | false                | ResourceRemovalFailed                           | Some resources can still be present due to errors while deprovisioning                     |
 | 24         | Error                | Ready                | false                | StoringChartDetailsFailed                       | Failure of storing chart details                                                           |

-> [!NOTE]
-> If an operation returns the `Warning` CR state, it has encountered a problem.
-Read the relevant description in the table and take action to solve the problem.